-Economic development is key and The Analysis Group^{xxxv} statistics below based on their report "The Potential Global Economic Impact of the Metaverse"^{xxxvi} gives a good indication of how the metaverse can address including more financially underserved people.
+Economic development is key and The Analysis Groupxxxv statistics below based on their report "The Potential Global Economic Impact of the Metaverse"xxxvi gives a good indication of how the metaverse can address including more financially underserved people.
 If the technology becomes available on mobile devices, the number of users could grow to nearly 5 billion or about 60 percent of the estimate of the world's population at the time encompassing peer to peer lending, healthcare adoption and insurance at village level.

+Compound Annual Assumed Metaverse's Metaverse's Total

-Region Compound Annual Growth Rate of Mobile Adoption Assumed Secular GDP Growth Metaverse's Share of 10th Year GDP Metaverse's Total Contribution to GDP in 2031 (\$ Trillions)
+Growth Rate of Secular Share of 10th Contribution to GDP

+Region Mobile Adoption GDP Growth Year GDP in 2031 (\$ Trillions)

 APAC 31.2% 4.3% 2.3% \$1.04

 Canada 12.2% 1.1% 0.9% \$0.02

 Europe 22.6% 1.5% 1.7% \$0.44

 India 63.1% 5.4% 4.6% \$0.24

 LATAM 66.9% 1.1% 5.0% \$0.32

 MENAT 83.9% 1.9% 6.2% \$0.36

 SSA 23.5% 1.0% 1.8% \$0.04

 United States 29.7% 1.6% 2.3% \$0.56

 Global 23.3% 2.0% 2.8% \$3.01

 It is paramount the metaverse benefits developing economies and not just wealthier nations.
-Emerging economies such as Africa have less advanced infrastructure compared to the West but capable of leapfrogging such as M-Pesa^{xxxvii} mobile money.
+Emerging economies such as Africa have less advanced infrastructure compared to the West but capable of leapfrogging such as M-Pesa XXXVIII mobile money.
 Low orbit satellites will connect the mobile phones but much of the world rural population is still financially excluded from traditional financial services and will benefit from the metaverse experience.
-Remittance companies such as Western Union, Paypal and counterparts around the world have signed up for metaverse trademarks^{xxxviii}.
-Wells Fargo were early adopters of virtual worlds in 2009 with Stagecoach Island^{xxxix}.
+Remittance companies such as Western Union, Paypal and counterparts around the world have signed up for metaverse trademarks XXXVIIII.
+Wells Fargo were early adopters of virtual worlds in 2009 with Stagecoach Island XXXXIX.
 Adoption by remittance companies will have impact when both diaspora and rural communities access a mobile based metaverse.
-India has launched Kiyaverse^{xI} a banking multiverse that can evolve to rural India via mobile devices.
+India has launched Kiyaverse XIII a banking multiverse that can evolve to rural India via mobile devices.
 Financial inclusion requires community forums, mostly led by women.
-Meta^{xIi} established a community forum relationship with the Deliberative Democracy Lab^{xIii} from Stanford to look how virtual experiences can be managed in communities.
+Meta XIII established a community forum relationship with the Deliberative Democracy Lab XIIII from Stanford to look how virtual experiences can be managed in communities.
 Financial services offered to rural communities in the past have not worked due to lack of trust with central organizations, so community based, peer to peer finance offers a major solution to a real-world problem.